dung321046/ConstrainedClusteringViaPostProcessing/README.md

-# Code for ECAI 2020: Constrained Clustering Via Post Processing
+# Code for DS 2020: Constrained Clustering Via Post-Processing

 ## Introduction

-Constrained clustering has been studied almost twenty years ago.
-However, there are still room for research.

 This work proposed the novel approach by converting the output of many clustering algorithm to a cluster fractional allocation matrix (CFAM).
-Then, takes it as an optimization problem with requirement to statisfy (combined) different types of  constraints.
+Then, takes it as an optimization problem with requirement to satisfy (combined) different types of  constraints.

-Moreover, we also shows practical application namely the attribute-level constraint and the (combine) fairness constraint.
+In addition, we also shows practical application namely the attribute-level constraint and the (combined) fairness constraint.

 ## Installation